khailesh-kumar-sa/skill-it-prototype/README.md

 ****
 ## Target Audience:
 Skill-It targets a wide range of users and is tailored for the following user segments:

-Students & Graduates (18-25): Seeking career guidance, mentorship, and interview preparation.****
+1)Students & Graduates (18-25): Seeking career guidance, mentorship, and interview preparation.

-Working Professionals (25-40): Looking to upskill, switch careers, or enhance job prospects.
+2)Working Professionals (25-40): Looking to upskill, switch careers, or enhance job prospects.

-Job Seekers (22-40): In need of interview coaching and career direction.****
+3)Job Seekers (22-40): In need of interview coaching and career direction.

-Mentors & Coaches (30-50): Wanting to offer guidance and share skills.****
+4)Mentors & Coaches (30-50): Wanting to offer guidance and share skills.

+5)
 HR Professionals & Recruiters (30-50): Looking for skilled talent and training platforms.

 This audience is focused on career growth, skill-building, and networking.
 ****
 ## Future Scope:
-# Future upgrades to Skill It will include:
+## Future upgrades to Skill It will include:
 Deaf-Friendly Video Courses: Adding real-time deaf transcription overlays (bottom-right corner) for course videos to improve accessibility.
 Multilingual Support: Support for regional languages to expand reach across India and eliminate language barriers.
 Advanced Interview Simulations: Introducing video-based mock interviews with AI feedback on tone, confidence, and posture.